Radiator change on Austin Mini

 Op 05

-Remove the 2 bolts from the upper bracket on the radiator side.
+Remove the 2 fixing bolts from the radiator top bracket on radiator side.
 Use the 11 mm socket spanner.

 Op 06

-Remove the 2 bolts from the upper bracket on the thermostat side.
+Remove the 2 fixing bolts from the radiator top bracket on thermostat side.
 Use the 11 mm socket spanner.

 Op 07